antoninhrlt/sherlock/README.md

 # sherlock
-Search a list of maps and order the results based on a given priority map, and by match level.
-Smart search for user search
+Collection of search and smart search functions, for local data and given priorities

 ## Usage
 Sherlock needs the elements in which it (he?) will search.
-A map for priorities can be specified for results sorting, but it is not mandatory.
+Priorities can be specified for results sorting, but it is not mandatory.

 ```dart
 final foo = [
   {